nickstienz/flarevm/README.md

-Never pushed code and may have 'rm -rf'ed my dir...

 # Flare VM (FVM)

+> This project is being rewritten from scratch ;-;

-A simple VM written in Rust designed to teach programming.
+A simple VM written in Rust designed to teach low-level programming and the internals of a computer.